janboddez/import-bookmarks/README.md

-# import-bookmarks
+# Import Bookmarks
-Import HTML bookmarks files.
+Import HTML bookmarks files into WordPress.
+Export bookmarks from your browser and import them as WordPress posts.
+Supports Custom Post Types, too.